Engineers Australia produces a range of statistical resources to inform policy development.

-This report analyses applications, offers and acceptances of places in university entry level engineering courses.
-Produced in September 2017, you can download the latest copy here (pdf, 0.8MB).
+This report analyses applications, offers and acceptances of places in university entry level engineering courses from 2010 to 2017.
+Produced in August 2018, you can download the latest copy here (pdf, 0.9MB).

 Higher Education: commencements and completions

 This series of reports analyses data from 2001-2015 which shows the rates of commencement and completion of engineering courses at Australian universities, on a state-by-state basis.